Nineteenth Century English Versions

 Noah Webster, 1833

 1808.
-[Thomas Belsham et al.,] The New Testament, An improved version upon the basis of Archbishop Newcome's new translation with a corrected text and notes critical and explanatory.
+[Thomas Belsham et al.,] The New Testament, in an Improved Version, upon the Basis of Archbishop Newcome's New Translation: with a Corrected Text, and Notes Critical and Explanatory.
 London: Richard Taylor & Co., 1808.
 An American edition was distributed by William Wells of Boston in 1809.
-This Unitarian revision of Newcome's version (1796) provoked much indignation when it appeared.
-For a full discussion see P. Marion Simms' The Bible in America, pages 255-258. more Further information.
+A fourth London edition "with corrections and additions" was printed by Richard and Arthur Taylor in 1817.
+This Unitarian revision of Newcome's version (1796) provoked much indignation when it appeared. → Further information.

 1808.
 Charles Thomson, The Holy Bible, containing the Old and New Covenant, Commonly called the Old and New Testament; Translated from the Greek, by Charles Thomson, Late Secretary to the Congress of the United States.
 4 vols.
 Philadelphia: Jane Aitken, 1808.
 Thomson was secretary of the Continental Congress from 1774-1789.
 Volumes 1-3 present the first English translation of the Septuagint.
 The Old Testament was reprinted by S. F. Pells in 1904 (London: Skeffington), and revised by C. A. Muses in 1954 (Indian Hills, Colorado: Falcon's Wing).

 1823.
 Abner Kneeland, H KAINH DIAQHKH.
 The New Testament, in Greek and English; the Greek According to Griesbach; the English upon the basis of the fourth London edition of the Improved Version, with an attempt to further improvement from the translations of Campbell, Wakefield, Scarlett, MacKnight, and Thomson.
 In Two Volumes.
 By Abner Kneeland, Minister of the First Independent Church of Christ, called Universalist, in Philadelphia.
 Philadelphia: Abner Kneeland, 1823.
 This Greek-English diglot gave side-by-side the Greek text of Griesbach 1805 and a revision of Thomas Belsham's English version (1808).
+Also in 1823 Kneeland issued The New Testament: Being the English Only of the Greek and English Testament, etc., in one volume.
 Like Belsham, Kneeland was a Unitarian, and also a Universalist.
 He changed several verses of Belsham's version according to his own opposition to the doctrine of eternal punishment.
 He later renounced Christianity altogether, and became a deist.
 For a discussion of his version see Paul Gutjahr, An American Bible, pages 95-100.

 1828.
 Alexander Greaves, The Gospel of God's Anointed, the Glory of Israel, and the Light of Revelation for the Gentiles: or, the Glad Tidings of the Service, Sacrifice, and Triumph of our Lord and Saviour Jesus Christ, the Only Begotten Son of God; and of the gracious and mightily operative powers of the Holy Spirit, which were the first-fruits of that labour of divine love: being a recent version, in two parts, of the Christian Greek Scriptures (commonly called the New Testament) in which is plainly set forth the New Covenant promised by God through Moses and the Prophets.
 London: A. Macintosh, 1828.